- Associate Professor

 Professor Sah has won best paper awards from the Academy of Management, Society of Business Ethics, Society of Judgment and Decision-Making, and Society of Personality and Social Psychology, as well as scholar awards from the Russell Sage Foundation, Harvard University, Kellogg School of Management, and the Medical Research Council.

-Prior to joining Cornell University, Professor Sah held academic positions at Georgetown, Duke, and Harvard Universities.
+Professor Sah was previously the KPMG Professor of Management Studies at the University of Cambridge in the UK and held academic positions at Georgetown, Duke, and Harvard Universities in the US.
 Before entering academia, Professor Sah worked as a medical doctor for the UK's National Health Service, subsequently becoming a senior consultant and European marketing director at IMS Health Consulting and then managing director [CEO] of Organisational Dynamics Ltd.

 - Sah, Sunita.
 "Conflict of Interest Disclosure as a Reminder of Professional Norms: Clients First!"Organizational Behavior and Human Decision Processes.
 154 (2019): 62-79